My Son the Fanatic

-Plot summary
+Plot

 The narrative deals with Parvez, a Pakistani immigrant in England, and his problems with his son Ali.
 Parvez worries about Ali's behaviour which has changed significantly.
 Early in the story, Parvez is afraid of discussing his worries with his friends because his son has always been a kind of showpiece son.
 Eventually, Parvez breaks his silence and tells them how his son has changed, hoping to receive some advice.
 After having a short conversation, they come to the conclusion that his son might be addicted to drugs and that he sells his things to earn money to buy drugs.
 After this meeting, Parvez goes to his taxi to drive home.
 But in his car he finds Bettina, a prostitute, who drives with Parvez very often and has become a confidante.
 Since Parvez has defended Bettina from a client who had attacked her, they take care of each other.
 Parvez tells Bettina what he has observed and that he and his friends assume that his son does all these strange things because he is drug addicted.
 Bettina instructs Parvez on how he has to observe his son to find out if there is anything physically wrong with him.
 However, after a few days of observations Parvez decides that his son appears totally healthy.
 The only physical change Parvez observes is that Ali is growing a beard.
 And it turns out that his son does not sell his things.
 He just gives them away.

 Parvez notices that Ali prays five times a day, although he had not been brought up to be religious.
 Parvez decides to invite his son to dinner to talk to him about his recent behaviour.
 Initially, Ali refuses this invitation, but later he accepts it.
 Parvez drinks a lot during this meeting and they start to argue.
 Ali criticises his father's way of life because in his opinion his father is "too implicated in Western civilization" and breaks the Pakistani rules by drinking alcohol and eating pork.